 James Thorne (Chairman)

-James Thorne spent his career as a lawyer in London, and was a partner with Farrer & Co, where he was for more than thirty-four years before retiring in 2015.
+James Thorne is now a consultant with Farrer & Co with whom he has been for more than 34 years.
 He specialised in company and professional practice work.
 He also advised a number of independent schools as part of the firm’s education group.
-He acts as a trustee of various charities, including University College London Hospitals Charity and he was a Governor of the University for the Creative Arts.
-He has carried out governance reviews for a couple of national charities since retiring from legal practice.
-He was educated at Cranbrook School and then he studied History and Law at Sidney Sussex College, Cambridge.
+He now acts as a trustee of various charities, including University College London Hospitals Charity and the University for the Creative Arts and carried out governance reviews for a couple of national charities.
+He became Chairman of Governors in 2016.
+He was at school at Cranbrook and then studied History and Law at Sidney Sussex College Cambridge.
 He is keener on golf and choral singing than he is proficient at either.
-His son Luke attended The New Beacon.
+His son Luke was at the New Beacon.

-Simon Hall has been a New Beacon Governor since October 2013.
+Simon Hall has been a New Beacon Governor since October 2013 and is currently Chairman of the Finance & General Purposes Committee.
 Simon works at the Bank of England on issues relating to the stability of the financial system.
 He has also spent some time at the Bank for International Settlements in Basel, Switzerland.
-He is a graduate of Trinity College Cambridge and holds a Masters Degree in Economics from the University of Oxford.
-He is married with two children, including a son who recently left The New Beacon.
+He is a graduate of Trinity College Cambridge and holds a Master’s Degree in Economics from the University of Oxford.
+He is married with two children, including a son at The New Beacon.
 His interests outside of work include athletics and skiing.

 Tim Haynes has been a New Beacon Governor since 2009.
 Tim was educated at Shrewsbury School and Reading University, thereafter taking his PGCE at Pembroke College, Cambridge.
 Tim is currently Headmaster of Tonbridge School, prior to which he was Headmaster of Monmouth School for 10 years.
 Before his appointment to Monmouth Tim taught History at St Paul's School for thirteen years, and was Surmaster (Deputy Head) from 1992.
 Tim has two teenage sons.